 You can lose a whole day at Pier 39, with endless attractions to sift through.
 Nature lovers can spot sea lions, go whale-watching, or visit the Aquarium of the Bay.
 Enjoy 360-degree views while catapulting through the air on the bungee trampoline and Bay Plunge ride.
 Or fly into virtual worlds with a flight simulator and 7D cinema.
 Then find souvenirs for the whole family with an adorable choice of specialty stores.

 With waterfront views this lovely, a long seafood lunch is a must-do.
 There are 11 full-service restaurants overlooking San Francisco Bay from Pier 39.
 Wrap up with a visit to Wine Therapy, a floating bar that’ll take you on a mini cruise of the city.

 Step back in time on your Fisherman’s Wharf adventure to the magical world of Musée Mécanique.
 The museum houses one of the world’s largest collections of 20th-century coin-operated games and instruments.
 Its original owner started collecting in the 1920s, and now, his son helps the museum live on.

 Inside Musée Mécanique, you’ll find an emporium of vintage treats.
-There are more than 300 items, including antique slot machines and coin-operated pianos.
+There are more than 300 items, including antique slot machines and coin-operated pianos at this fun San Francisco museum.
 As you walk in, you’ll be hit with the tinkling of hand-cranked music boxes and the low beeps of antique games.
 It’s the perfect way to use up all those spare quarters!